serobcholakyan116-crypto/AirLink/README.md

 By combining robust engineering with a streamlined user experience, AirLink delivers a wireless access solution that is both powerful and accessible—making it an attractive choice for organizations seeking modern connectivity infrastructure.
+# Citywide Montebello Wi‑Fi – Controller & Planning

+This repo models a municipal Wi‑Fi controller for a hypothetical citywide network (`Montebello-Free-WiFi`).

+- `config/` – SSID, RF, firewall, rate limits, network policy
+- `planning/` – AP placement, RF plans, capacity estimates
+- `controller/` – orchestration, telemetry, optimization, digital twin
+- `scripts/` – coverage simulation, channel planning, config loading

+The controller loop (`Orchestrator`) ingests synthetic telemetry, scores APs, classifies interference, proposes channel changes, and prints scheduled actions.

+This is an architectural and modeling project, not a deployment guide.

+If you paste those in, you’ll have a repo that:

+• Builds a binary (controller_main)
+• Runs a live control loop (on synthetic data)
+• Has configs + planning + scripts all aligned